-You sent me a suicide note.
+I sent you roses, received a suicide note.

-The cracks in my ceiling are so eerily familiar; I keep waiting for the blood to seep through the gashes.
+I keep waiting for the blood to seep through the gashes.

 no pushups, no touchups, no cover-ups, no makeup, no nothing, bare, naked, vulnerable, undressed in the most intimate way, the flesh stripped of its other flesh, the one that conceals and deceives, and underneath it, my darkness that destroys your beautiful myth of the bare, naked soul that is visible through the bare, naked skin